rexkc/dash-lite/README.md

 ```
 Then follow the [steps on the developer site](https://developer.mindsphere.io/howto/howto-cf-running-app.html#deploy-the-application-to-cloud-foundry-via-cf-cli) to register the application on MindSphere.

 Note that this app uses non-MindSphere source scripts and styles via cdn.
 These need to be declared when registering the application under the content-security-policy.
-Below is an example which allows all sources via https (which is not a secure policy, do not use for applications in production), to declare the sources, simply switch the "https:" below with the sources required. e.g. https://maxcdn.bootstrapcdn.com.
+Below is an example which allows all sources via https (which is not a secure policy, do not use for applications in production), to declare the sources, simply switch the "https:" below with the sources required. e.g. cdnjs.cloudflare.com.

 ```
-default-src 'self' static.eu1.mindsphere.io; style-src * 'unsafe-inline'; script-src 'self' 'unsafe-eval' static.eu1.mindsphere.io ajax.googleapis.com cdnjs.cloudflare.com stackpath.bootstrapcdn.com unpkg.com cdn.plot.ly 'unsafe-inline'; img-src * data:; font-src 'self' stackpath.bootstrapcdn.com unpkg.com;
+default-src 'self' static.eu1.mindsphere.io; style-src * 'unsafe-inline'; script-src 'self' 'unsafe-inline' 'unsafe-eval' static.eu1.mindsphere.io ajax.googleapis.com cdnjs.cloudflare.com stackpath.bootstrapcdn.com unpkg.com cdn.plot.ly; img-src * data:; font-src 'self' stackpath.bootstrapcdn.com unpkg.com static.eu1.mindsphere.io;
 ```

 ### Test locally